-Whenever you visit a doctor or hospital in Spain make sure to take your public health card, or proof of your insurance.
+Whenever you visit a doctor or hospital in Spain make sure to take your public health card or proof of your insurance.

 What to expect when visiting a doctor in Spain

-In general, in large towns and cities, medical centers and health clinics often offer a range of family and general practitioner services, including pediatrics and nursing, as well as midwives, social workers and physiotherapists.
+In general, in large towns and cities, medical centers and health clinics often offer a range of family and general practitioner services, including pediatrics and nursing, as well as midwives, social workers, and physiotherapists.
 Even small villages will have a doctor or nurses, although they may only be available on specific days.
 Children going to the doctor in Spain will see a pediatrician until age 15.

-See our guide to Children’s healthcare in Spain.
+See our guide to children’s healthcare in Spain.

 In larger health centers where there are several doctors working together, it may not be possible to see the same doctor every time.
-However, in some centers, you may able to book an appointment with the same doctor for continuing treatment for a specific health issue, if you wish.
+However, in some centers, you may be able to book an appointment with the same doctor for continuing treatment for a specific health issue, if you wish.

 It is worth bearing in mind that not all doctors will speak English, particularly if you are visiting a public health center.
-Some doctors may refuse to treat non-Spanish speaking patients without an interpreter as they say it can double the diagnosis time.
+Some doctors may refuse to treat non-Spanish-speaking patients without an interpreter as they say it can double the diagnosis time.

 If you don’t speak Spanish, some practices and hospitals – especially in more touristic areas – may be able to provide an interpreter for you, for which there will be a charge.
 Costs vary but expect to pay in the region of €10–15 per hour.
 In private hospitals and practices, there is almost always some English-speaking medical staff.

-Medical Specialists in Spain
+Medical specialists in Spain